 There is no difference in the procedure of arrest.
-However, a maritime lien would allow the arrest of the ship irrespective of the identity of its owner ("into whatever hands it may pass" - article 8 of the Brussels Convention; article 39 of the Law of 3 January 1967).
+However, a maritime lien would allow the arrest of the ship irrespective of the identity of its owner ("into whatever hands it may pass" - art 8 of the Brussels Convention; art.
+L.5114-18 of the Code of Transports).